lindavy/Cmpe-283-Assignment3/README.md

 more exits performed during certain VM operations?
 Approximately how many exits does a full VM boot entail?

+No, the number of exits fluctuates.
+Each time we execute CPUID from the nested VM, we get values ranging in 500k.
+Different instructions result in more or less number of exits.
+A full VM boot entailed about ~1M exits.

 4. Of the exit types defined in the SDM, which are the most frequent?
 Least? <br/>
 **Most Frequent**